timerring/autostream/README-en.md

 [简体中文](./README.md) | English

-`looplive` is a 24/7 automated **multi-platform streaming** tool that theoretically supports any platform with RTMP servers.
+`looplive` is a 24/7 automated **multi-platform streaming** tool.

+Theoretically, any platform with RTMP servers can be supported.
 Feel free to open an [issue](https://github.com/timerring/looplive/issues) to request support for new platforms.

 The Python toolkit package and cli designed for auto loop live.